flowbased/fbp-protocol/spec/protocol.md

 * `id`: (optional) runtime ID used with Flowhub Registry
 * `label`: (optional) Human-readable description of the runtime
 * `version`: version of the runtime protocol that the runtime supports, for example 0.4
+* `allCapabilities`: array of capability strings for things the runtime is able to do.
+May include things not permitted for the user Options include:
+  - `protocol:network`: the runtime is able to control and introspect its running networks using the Network protocol
+  - `protocol:component`: the runtime is able to list and modify its components using the Component protocol
+  - `protocol:runtime`: the runtime is able to expose the ports of its main graph using the Runtime protocol and transmit packet information to/from them
+  - `component:getsource`: runtime is able to read and send component source code back to client
+  - `network:persist`: runtime is able to *flash* a running graph setup into itself, making it persistent across reboots
+  - `protocol:graph`: the runtime is able to modify its graphs using the Graph protocol
+  - `component:setsource`: runtime is able to compile and run custom components sent as source code strings
 * `capabilities`: array of capability strings for things the runtime is able to do.
 If the runtime is currently running a graph and it is able to speak the full Runtime protocol, it should follow up with a ports message.
 Options include:
   - `protocol:network`: the runtime is able to control and introspect its running networks using the Network protocol